Metroxe/relative-to-alias-resolver/README.md

 This makes your code cleaner and easier to maintain, especially in larger projects.

+## Why Use This Package?

+- **Improved Code Readability**: Alias imports make your code cleaner and easier to navigate.
+- **Enhanced Maintainability**: Simplifies refactoring and reduces the risk of import path errors.
+- **Seamless Integration**: Easily integrates with existing TypeScript projects and build processes.

 ## Features

 - Converts relative imports to alias imports based on your `tsconfig.json` configuration.